MCreator/MCreator/plugins/mcreator-localization/help/default/tool/spear_kinetic_damage_multiplier.md

-The damage multiplier applied when using the spear as a kinetic weapon, assuming one of the conditions are met.
+The damage multiplier applied when using the spear.